Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 ## [12] Annotated String

-String forms can be annotated.
+String forms may be annotated.
 By prefixing them with a token form, right before their starting quotation mark.

-Note that there should not be any space between annotation and start quotation mark.
+Note that there shall not be any space between annotation and start quotation mark.